-Wanting to move towards a plastic-free life in Hong Kong?
+Wanting to become plastic-free in HK?

 While it may be difficult to move straight to a zero-waste life, there are lots of steps you can take to move to a more environmentally friendly lifestyle.
 Looking at your plastic consumption is an obvious starting point.